CURRENT REVISION: 07/18/2022

 Do NOT forget your Mutant Vehicle Invite email.
 We suggest printing out your letter and storing it with your Burning Man ticket!

-If you do not have a copy of your Mutant Vehicle Invite email, please contact the DMV immediately at dmv@burningman.org.
+If you do not have a copy of your Mutant Vehicle Invite email, please get in touch with the DMV immediately at dmv@burningman.org.

 AN INVITE DOES NOT GUARANTEE A LICENSE